Skip to main content

 Climate And Weather

 The climate is Atlantic oceanic at lower elevations, transitioning to alpine continental at high altitude.
-The northern slopes receive 1,500-2,000+ mm of rain annually, among the highest in Spain.
+The northern slopes receive 1,500–2,000+ mm of rain annually, among the highest in Spain.
 The dramatic topography creates microclimatic extremes: the northern valleys are cool and lush while the southern interior massifs are drier.
-Winters bring heavy snowfall above 1,500 meters, and the summit areas can be harsh from November to May.
-Summer is mild and green (18-22°C in the valleys), contrasting with the hot, dry weather of inland Spain.
+Winters bring heavy snowfall above 1,500 metres, and the summit areas can be harsh from November to May.
+Summer is mild and green (18–22°C in the valleys), contrasting with the hot, dry weather of inland Spain.
 Fog and cloud are frequent on the northern slopes.

 Human History

-The Picos have been inhabited since the Upper Paleolithic—cave art in the region documents this ancient presence.
-The area was a stronghold of Asturian resistance to Moorish conquest; the Battle of Covadonga (722 AD) in the Picos foothills is celebrated as the beginning of the Christian Reconquista.
-The Basilica of Covadonga, at the park's western edge, is one of Spain's most important national shrines.
+The Picos have been inhabited since the Upper Palaeolithic—cave art in the region documents this ancient presence.
+The area was a stronghold of Asturian resistance to Moorish conquest; the Battle of Covadonga (722 AD) in the Picos foothills is traditionally celebrated as the beginning of the Christian Reconquista.
+[1] The Basilica of Covadonga, at the park's western edge, is one of Spain's most important national shrines.
 Traditional pastoralism, with seasonal transhumance between valley farms and high summer pastures (puertos), shaped the Picos landscape for millennia and continues today.
 Traditional cheese-making—particularly the famous Cabrales and Gamonedo blue cheeses—remains central to the local economy.

 Park History